Smart Meters & Dynamic Tariffs Austria 2026 Guide

 | 23:00-6:00 (Night) | 8-15 ct/kWh | Low demand, wind power |

-On sunny, windy days with low demand, prices can go negative – meaning you get paid to use electricity.
-This happened 68 times in Austria in 2025!
+On sunny, windy days with low demand, wholesale prices in Austria can go negative — meaning you get paid to use electricity.
+This phenomenon occurred multiple times in 2025 on the EPEX SPOT market.
+Check the Austrian energy exchange data for current events.

 What Is a Smart Meter?